CL0utM4N/HP-280-G2-SFF/README.md

 WiFi/Bluetooth - Needs card, will probably get a natively supported one.

-Integrated Graphics - iGPU support was pretty much impossible to get working due to this desktop using a proprietary mainboard.
+~~Integrated Graphics - iGPU support was pretty much impossible to get working due to this desktop using a proprietary mainboard.
 Tried every configuration I could find on the internet with it but couldn't get display working with GPU acceleration.
-To get around this I installed a dGPU.
+To get around this I installed a dGPU.~~  Fixed in 0.9.5

-Microsoft Teams - Not sure why, looking into a fix.
-This could have something to do with VDA Failing, will look into enabling iGPU again but make it run without driving a display.